Andresmup/github-foundations/20_CODESPACES/Readme.md

 ## CREATE CODESPACES

-When you create a new codespacesyou choose:
+When you create a new codespaces you choose:
 - The repo
 - The branch
 - The region, can be: